Using the Agrona library (Part 7)

 System.out.println("Timer fired: " + timerId);

-// Return true to reschedule, false to consume
+// Return true to consume the timer.

-return false;
+return true;

 },